VenturaNotes/Knowledge/- Topics/DNS.md

 - Responsible for domain name resolution, translating domain names into IP addresses
 - "example.com" is not a unique address but rather an example domain name commonly used for illustrations
 	- The ".com" represents the top-level domain ([[top-level domain|TLD]]) for commercial organizations.
+- For resolving domain names into IP addresses

 ## References